bagder/uncurled/money/should-pay.md

 under a dual license.
 Everything is under the GPL until you pay up to buy the same thing but under a more commercially friendly license.

-This works, but this setup has a few conditions that certainly aren't for every project:
+This works, but this setup has a few conditions that certainly are not for every project:

 1. The project/BDFL needs to retain the copyrights of everything to keep the